cypherpunk-academy/2064/en/062_2023_Class meeting.md

 "For Marlene!"

 There were some more "Me too!" shouts.
-In the meantime Tatjana had packed her bag and was on her way to the door.
+In the meantime, Tatjana had packed her bag and was on her way to the door.
 She turned around once more and looked into the class.
 Then she put her bag down and said, "Fuck it, I'm staying, too."
 Kevin ran up to her and hugged her.